docker-archive/classicswarm/scheduler/strategy/README.md

 node the most packed already.
 This avoid fragementation, it will leave room for bigger containers on usunsed machines.

-For instance, let's says that both `node-1` and `node-2` have 2Go de RAM:
+For instance, let's says that both `node-1` and `node-2` have 2G of RAM:

 ```bash
 $ docker run -d -P -m 1G --name db mysql